UBC-MDS/pysorting/README.md

 # Features

+The package was created with the goal to be a tool for aspiring computer and data scientists to use in order to better understand the steps, similiraities and differences of various sorting functions.
+Below is the list of functions contained in the package

 - `bubble_sort`:
   -This function takes in a list of numbers provided by the user and sorts it following a bubble-sort algorithm.
 A simple, comparison-based sorting algorithm that repeatedly swaps adjacent elements if they are in the wrong order.
 - `insertion_sort`: